sayanghosh75/az-dns-update/README.md

 This script queries the public IP that is visible for the machine, even if it is behind a NAT by connecting to a service "myip" on the api endpoint https://sayan-tech-api-py.azurewebsites.net/api/

+The code for the API endpoint is included in the folder `myip` and can be deployed on Azure using Azure Functions.

 The ip is thereafter updated to the A record for the DNS entry indicated in the dns_client api call.

 Key files: